Pandaqi/The-Holy-Treenity/README.md

 # The-Holy-Treenity
 Game for the 20 Million Trees Game Jam

-Game Engine: Godot
+**Game Engine**: Godot

-Assets/Scripts: All made by myself, for jam only
+**Assets/Scripts**: All made by myself, for jam only

-Sound:
+I used Affinity Designer for the graphics.
+(Some parts are rendered dynamically by Godot itself, but not much.)

+**Sound**:

 Used Bxfr for the sound effects

-Free online tool used for making the background music: https://musiclab.chromeexperiments.com/Song-Maker/
+And this free online tool used for making the background music: https://musiclab.chromeexperiments.com/Song-Maker/

+The soundtrack is nothing more than a few of these loops that are randomly combined (sometimes there's multiple voices playing)

 Soundtrack link 1:
 https://musiclab.chromeexperiments.com/Song-Maker/song/6570147877748736